mihaigeorge/web-rest-api-benchmark/java-act/README.md

 **Note** when app is running on `e2e` profile, it also uses the same database setting with dev mode, which is defined in [src/main/resources/conf/db.properties](src/main/resources/conf/db.properties).
 This makes sure end to end test will not break your prod database defined in [src/main/resources/conf/prod/db.properties](src/main/resources/conf/prod/db.properties).

-If you want to supply specific configuration for `e2e` profile, create an `e2e` dir under [src/main/resources/conf/](src/main/resources/conf/) and add a `.properties` file there.
+If you want to provide specific configuration for `e2e` profile, create an `e2e` dir under [src/main/resources/conf/](src/main/resources/conf/) and add a `.properties` file there.